 Unlock an iPhone on Virgin Mobile

 Any iPhone purchased from Virgin Mobile recently will be unlocked, and can be used with other SIMs.
 However, some older iPhones may be locked to Virgin Mobile, but you'll just need to update your iPhone to the latest version of iOS to automatically unlock your iPhone.

-Alternatively, if your iPhone isn't compatible with iOS 8, you can perform a full restore of your iPhone just like you can if you're unlocking from Three.
+Alternatively, if your iPhone isn't compatible with iOS 8 or newer, you can perform a full restore of your iPhone just like you can if you're unlocking from Three.

 If you're still having trouble, Virgin Mobile will be able to assist you in the unlocking process if you purchased the iPhone directly from the company.
 You'll need to get in touch with them by calling 150 on your Virgin Mobile phone.

 Unlock an iPhone on Vodafone

 Vodafone also requires you to have an account with the company or know the details of the person who had the account before.